hanuerLearnCode/demo-realtime-chatapp/README.md

 cd demo-realtime-chatapp
 Open the index.html file in your preferred web browser to run the realtime chat app.
 ## Features
-Realtime communication
+Realtime communication,
-Simple and intuitive interface
+Simple and intuitive interface,
 Feel free to explore the code and modify it according to your needs.